 Yes. silicone sealant differ in their formulations and their intended use.
 Properties like adhesion, flexibility, elasticity, and durability vary substantially from product to product so it is important to select the right product for each job.

 If you need to know the best sealant to use for your application, contact us.
 We will be happy to help you select the best product for your application.

-Do I need to prepare the surface material before applying silicone sealant?
+Do I need to prepare the surface material before applying rtv silicone adhesive sealant?

 It is recommended that you adequately prepare the surface(s) to be sealaed so as to ensure a tight, strong seal.
 You should prepare the surfaces within 24 hours of application of the product.

 - For metals, glass, plastics, and other similar materials prepare the surface by applying a solvent such as mineral spirits.
 Make sure to wipe the surface dry with a clean cloth.
 When using solvents, make sure the area is well-ventilated.
 Make sure to follow any and all safety precautions.

 - For porous surfaces, use a sandpaper or wire brush where needed in order to ensure a clean surface.